dojo/compose/README.md

 The previous example, where a `ComposeFactory` was passed directly to `mixin` is possible because as a convenience all instances of `ComposeFactory` are initialized with a version of the `factoryDescriptor` function that simply returns the factory itself as the `mixin` property.
-If a more complicated factory descriptor is required, the `factoryDescriptor` method can be overridden using the `static` method, documentd below.
+If a more complicated factory descriptor is required, the `factoryDescriptor` method can be overridden using the `static` method, documented below.

 ### Using Generics